Tested Baking & Dessert Recipes & Videos

 Butterball Cookies: In a separate bowl whisk the flour with the salt.

-In the bowl of your electric mixer (or with a hand mixer), beat the butter until smooth (about 1 minute).
-Add the sugar and beat until creamy and smooth (about 2 minutes).
+In the bowl of your electric mixer, fitted with a paddle attachment, (or with a hand mixer), beat the butter, until smooth (about 1 minute).
+Add the sugar and beat, on medium speed, until creamy and smooth (about 2 minutes).
 Beat in the vanilla extract.
-Gently stir in the flour mixture just until incorporated.
-Wrap the dough in plastic wrap, and chill in the refrigerator for 2-3 hours, or until firm.
+Beat in the flour mixture just until incorporated.

-Roll the dough into small balls that are about the size of a hazelnut (about 3/4 inch) (about 2 cm).
+Roll the batter into 3/4 inch (2 cm) (10 grams) round balls.
 Place the balls of dough on a parchment lined baking pan and place in the freezer for about 30 minutes.
-This will make the dough very firm which will prevent the cookies from spreading during baking.
+(This will make the dough very firm which will prevent the cookies from spreading during baking.)

 When the balls of dough are firm, remove from freezer.
-Bake in preheated oven for about 10 to 12 minutes or until the cookies are firm but not brown.
-Remove from oven and place on a wire rack to cool.
+Bake in preheated oven for about 12 minutes or until the cookies are firm and barely tinged with brown around the edges.
+Remove from oven and place on a wire rack.

-Place the sugar on a large plate.
-While the cookies are still a little warm, lightly roll each cookie in the sugar.
+Garnish: Place the sugar on a large plate.
+While the cookies are still warm, gently roll each cookie in the sugar.
 Place on a wire rack to finish cooling.
 Then take one cookie and spread a little raspberry jam on the underside of the cookie.
 Top with a second cookie to form a sandwich.
 Repeat with the rest of the cookies.

 Store in an airtight container in the refrigerator for about one week.
 Bring to room temperature before serving.